danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Flexible Server/A Azure Database for PostgreSQL Flexible Server and SSL/readme.md

    |verify-ca	 | Yes	                   | Depends on CA policy	| I want my data encrypted, and I accept the overhead.
 I want to be sure that I connect to a server that I trust.|
    |verify-full |	Yes	                   | Yes	          | I want my data encrypted, and I accept the overhead.
 I want to be sure that I connect to a server that I trust.|

-- Depending on the value of sslmode used by the client and the require_secure_transport parameter on the server, you will get different results, and to get the higher level of protection (Eavesdropping protection and MITM protection) you must use sslmode=verify-full in the client and set require_secure_transport to ON on the server.
+- Depending on the value of *sslmode* used by the client and the *require_secure_transport* parameter on the server, you will get different results.

+  To get the higher level of protection (Eavesdropping protection and MITM protection) you must use **sslmode=verify-full* in the client and set *require_secure_transport* to **ON** on the server.

 - Azure Database for PostgreSQL does not support client certificates.
 To limit client access you can use firewall rules (for public access server) or NSG or other azure networking mechanism to restrict client reaching the server (when using VNET integrated  servers)